 Vivo has used a triple camera set up (64MP+8MP+2MP) on the rear of this V20.
 This phone also has a 44-megapixel front camera with Eye Autofocus.
 The camera program is very easy to use and different shooting modes are well laid out.
 In the photography mode, you can tap on the lens icon to have a super-wide-angle, bokeh, or macro photo.
 The AI is very fast to detect subjects and the scene.
 The photoshoot in a bright sunny circumstance turned out nicely, manage good details with accurate colors.
 The wide-angle camera managed to capture decent quality photos, but the output wasn’t as sharp as that of the main camera and the lack of detail was seen on zooming in.

-In low-light condition, the photo had little noise and details in brighter regions were decent.
+In low-light conditions, the photo had little noise and details in brighter regions were decent.
 Night mode capture improved the level of detail however, resulting shots weren’t necessarily brighter.
 It takes 4-5sec to take a shot in Night mode, which means you will need to keep the phone steady.
-The front-facing wide-angle camera captures darker night-time shots with lower degrees of detail compared.
+The front-facing wide-angle camera captures darker nighttime shots with lower degrees of detail compared.